HomeFeaturesPricingCompanyResources

 White-labeling a Foyer client portalFoyer allows you to customize the look (from the brand colors to the logos used), to match the look-and-feel of your Squarespace site.
 If you still need to update your Squarespace site's colors, check out this guide from SquareSpace.

-• Shown in the header, and on login/sign up pages
+• Name – shows in the header and on authentication pages

-• Used in the header, on all buttons for every page
+• Primary color – used in the header and on all buttons

 Create Custom Forms For Your Client Portal